RAG4J/devoxx-2025-assignments/assignments/step_6_embabel.md

 > ./mvnw clean install
 ```

 Embabel requires environment variables to configure the connection to OpenAI.
 You can set these in your terminal or in your IDE run configuration.
+Beware, the url needs to be the url of your proxy, but append `/openai` to the url.
+If you use your own OpenAI account, you can omit the base url.

 ```bash
 export OPENAI_API_KEY=your_api_key_here